CristianoTonelFetter/mortgage-calculator/README.md

 ## Source files

-You will find the source files in `src/` folder.
+All source files are in `src/` folder.

 ### Install